gxiaolab/L-GIREMI/README.md

 * genome annotation GTF file: with exon annotation and gene annotation, for example GENCODE gtf file.

-Firstly, map the long-read RNA-seq fastq file using [minimap2](https://github.com/lh3/minimap2) with cs tag information provided, which is required by `l-giremi.py`.
+First, align the long-read RNA-seq fastq file using [minimap2](https://github.com/lh3/minimap2) with cs tag, which is required by `l-giremi`.

 ```{bash}
 minimap2 -t 8 -ax splice -uf \